-- 3.1.
-Stand down rules for NORS Teams during a DCD procedure: Following withdrawal of treatment from a potential controlled DCD donor, NORS Teams must wait as follows: - Cardiothoracic NORS Teams must wait at least two hours for the onset of functional warm ischaemia (defined as systolic BP <50mmHg). - Abdominal NORS Teams must wait at least three hours for the onset of functional warm ischaemia (defined as systolic BP <50mmHg). - If the systolic blood pressure has not fallen <50mmHg after the times stated above, then teams may stand down at that stage. - If, despite fast-tracking, transplant centres have declined all the offered-out organs prior to the moment of stand down, teams may stand down earlier. - 3.2.
-Abdominal NORS Teams may wait longer than three hours from treatment withdrawal if progressive cardiovascular instability suggests that asystole is likely to occur. - 3.3.
-Once the systolic BP has fallen below 50mmHg (i.e. onset of Functional Warm Ischaemia) the NORS Teams will wait 30 minutes before abandoning the liver and pancreas, one hour before abandoning the lungs, and three hours before abandoning the kidneys as deemed untransplantable due to excessive warm ischaemia.
-If transplant centres have declined all the offered-out organs prior to the moment of scheduled abandoning, teams may abandon earlier. - 3.4.
-If an abdominal NORS Team wishes to use normothermic regional perfusion in a DCD donor who is also a potential lung donor, the abdominal RCPOC must inform the Hub Operations as early as possible.
+- 3.1 Stand down rules for NORS Teams during a DCD procedure: Following withdrawal of treatment from a potential controlled DCD donor, NORS Teams must wait as follows: - Cardiothoracic NORS Teams must wait at least two hours for the onset of functional warm ischaemia (defined as systolic BP <50mmHg). - Abdominal NORS Teams must wait at least three hours for the onset of functional warm ischaemia (defined as systolic BP <50mmHg). - If the systolic blood pressure has not fallen <50mmHg after the times stated above, then teams may stand down at that stage. - If, despite fast-tracking, transplant centres have declined all the offered-out organs prior to the moment of stand down, teams may stand down earlier. - 3.2 Abdominal NORS Teams may wait longer than three hours from treatment withdrawal if progressive cardiovascular instability suggests that asystole is likely to occur. - 3.3 Once the systolic BP has fallen below 50mmHg (i.e. onset of Functional Warm Ischaemia) the NORS Teams will wait 30 minutes before abandoning the liver and pancreas, one hour before abandoning the lungs, and three hours before abandoning the kidneys as deemed untransplantable due to excessive warm ischaemia.
+If transplant centres have declined all the offered-out organs prior to the moment of scheduled abandoning, teams may abandon earlier. - 3.4 If an abdominal NORS Team wishes to use normothermic regional perfusion in a DCD donor who is also a potential lung donor, the abdominal RCPOC must inform the Hub Operations as early as possible.
 At the donor hospital the abdominal NORS Team Lead must first discuss the details with the cardiothoracic NORS Team Lead before commencing surgery.
 Both teams should refer to current documentation which describes DCD retrieval with novel technologies.
 Links are provided in Appendix 8.

 The abdominal NORS Team will cannulate the abdominal aorta and IVC or the groin vessels and the cardiothoracic NORS Team will then clamp the lower thoracic aorta and the IVC within the pericardium, and will then vent the aortic arch, after which NRP can commence.
-The cardiothoracic team will then immediately proceed to perfuse the lungs, after which a 30-minute hiatus is observed, during which the abdominal team establishes stable NRP.
+The cardiothoracic team will then immediately proceed to perfuse the lungs, after which a 30minute hiatus is observed, during which the abdominal team establishes stable NRP.
 The cardiothoracic NORS Team may then commence lung retrieval, but must maintain excellent haemostasis throughout and must not stand down until both teams are satisfied that there is no significant bleeding into the chest.

-When NRP is in use, DCD lung retrieval should commence in the usual way with cold perfusion and venting.
-However, the Cardiothoracic team must allow 30 minutes to pass from cross clamp before commencing lung explant, so that NRP can be safely established.
+When NRP is in use, DCD lung retrieval should commence in the usual way with cold perfusion.
 The Cardiothoracic NORS Team Lead must be capable of meticulous retrieval surgery when NRP is in use, as if in a living patient.
 Cardiothoracic teams must be aware that the procedure to remove the lungs in this situation requires a substantially higher degree of haemostasis and surgical care than for conventional DCD lung retrieval.